Skip to main content Skip to footer

 Volkswagen Financial Services does not act as a manufacturer or producer of material goods and has no supply chains in this regard.

 Volkswagen Financial Services participates significantly in the procurement processes of the Volkswagen AG.
-In addition, we use general due diligence by a central procurement department.
-Before entering a business relationship, we examine the potential risks and integrity of our business partners (Business Partner Due Diligence).
+In addition, we count on general due diligence by our central procurement department.
+Before entering into a business relationship, we examine the potential risks and integrity of our business partners (Business Partner Due Diligence).
 In addition, we are implementing the Volkswagen Group measures for sustainable business relationships in order to live up to our responsibility in our business relationships at a global level.

-In 2023, Volkswagen Group also adjusted their management approach in procurement to meet the requirements of the new German Supply Chain Due Diligence Act (LkSG).
-The previous approach of “prevent, detect, react” was replaced by the responsible supply chain system (ReSC system).
-The new approach has the aim of avoiding and minimizing human-rights, social or environmental risks along the Volkswagen Group’s supply chain based on a systemic risk analysis.
-It should also help to mitigate breaches and continuously improve suppliers’ sustainability performance.
+In 2023, Volkswagen Group also adjusted their management approach in procurement to meet the requirements of the German Supply Chain Due Diligence Act (LkSG).
+The previous approach of "prevent, detect, react" was replaced by the responsible supply chain system (ReSC system).
+The new approach aims to avoid and mitigate human-rights, social or environmental risks along the Volkswagen Group's supply chain based on a systemic risk analysis.
+It should also help to mitigate breaches and continuously improve suppliers' sustainability performance.
 The ReSC system includes the following elements, which build on each other:

 Standard measures: the foundations of our ReSC System